WPSurfer.com

 Hacking Attacks to WordPress Sites will Never Stop

-Installing this and that and writing firewall rules can mitigate the attempts but your sites will still get them.
+Installing this and that and writing firewall rules can mitigate the attempts but your sites will still get some of the attacks

-These are my thoughts about some actions that some site owners implement to protect their sites and how useful they are.
+These are my thoughts about some actions that some site owners implement to protect their sites and how useful they are to prevent hacking attempts

 Blocking IP’s?